Parameter-unbounded convergence of Crossed-Secant accelerated Uzawa and penalty-splitted algorithms for frictionless contact: Numerical results

 \subsection{Toward multi-domain contact problems and parallel performance}

-In order to further appreciate the potentiality of the proposed accelerated iterative methods, namely the Uzawa and penalty-splitted fixed-point strategies enhanced by the Crossed-Secant acceleration scheme, we investigate their computational performance as the number of interacting domains increases.
-Then, for a fixed number of contacting domains, we also assess the parallel performance of these iterative methods by increasing the number of processors.
+In order to further appreciate the potentiality of the proposed accelerated iterative methods, namely the Uzawa and penalty-splitted fixed-point strategies enhanced by the Crossed-Secant acceleration scheme, we investigate their computational performance as the number of interacting domains increases (Section~\ref{ss:multi_domain_contact}).
+Then, in Section \ref{ss:hpc_insights}, for a fixed number of contacting domains, we give some insights on the parallel performance of these iterative methods by increasing the number of processors.
 The objective is to compare the computational efficiency of the proposed iterative accelerated strategies with the reference Lagrange multiplier saddle-point method. \\

 For the numerical experiments, we consider a basic setup similar to the Hertzian contact case described in Section~\ref{ss:Hertz}, but with an increasing number of deformable half-spheres $\{\Omega_S^j\}_{j=1}^{N_S}$ coming into contact with an elastic block $\Omega_1$.
 A sketch of the problem is shown in Figure~\ref{fig:multi_sph} for $N_S = 5$.
 All domains are modeled as deformable, isotropic, linear elastic solids.
 Each sphere has the same radius $R = 2\cdot 10^{-2}$ m and material properties as described in Section~\ref{ss:Hertz}.
 The block domain $\Omega_1$ has a thickness of $H= 0.5 \cdot 10^{-2}$ m, width $W= 2 R$ m, and length which varies depending on the number of spheres $L = 2 R N_S$ m.
 The material properties of the block remain those specified in Section~\ref{ss:Hertz}.